 Lybrate.com has top trusted Pediatricians from across India.
-You will find Pediatricians with more than 34 years of experience on Lybrate.com.
+You will find Pediatricians with more than 39 years of experience on Lybrate.com.
 You can find Pediatricians online in Hyderabad and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. B.S Swamy

 Management of New Born Care